 Synonymous with Asian cuisine, curry culture has grown in popularity by leaps and bounds across the world, especially over the last few years.
 Even though there's a vibrant diversity in its preparations from country to country, the phrase "Let's go out for a curry" is often heard in the Western world as an excuse to indulge in exotic cuisines that never fail to impress.

 While several South Asian countries have curries as part of their everyday food, it is in India that you'll find the most complex and gastronomically pleasing options.
 This vast selection comes from the country's distinct regions and their ingredients.
 No trip to India is complete without indulging in its delightful curries that boast a delicious medley of tastes to entice and excite every palate and here is a guide to the best of Indian curry.

 table of contents

-Eat Your Way Through India With These 9 Iconic Curries
+Eat Your Way Through India With These 9 Iconic Indian Curries

 Kashmiri cuisine is full of flavorful meat and intense aromas that stimulate the mind even before you take the first bite.
 Rogan Josh, a lamb-based curry, is by far the most famous Kashmiri dish.
 However the real star is goshtaba, a curry that gives the classic meatballs and gravy dish a fresh, mouth-watering transformation.
 Giant, soft mutton balls floating in yakhni, a sauce made by mixing yogurt and mild spices creates a carnival of flavors, a preferred choice of food during festivals and celebrations.